cwindolf/dartsort/README.md

  - [ ] Clustering / final performance metrics
     - What is the minimum viable clustering that will produce a meaningful result?
 And, how best to compare them?
  - [ ] Downsample NPUltra and see if nonlinear interpolation helps upsample
+ - [ ] Figure out what is up with ICP

+### To do the week of Dec 6

+ - [ ] Full analysis
+   - [ ] Displacement maps
+   - [ ] Datoviz movies
+      - at some point soon it will also be useful to see the multi-column version of this, with different columns showing z on the y axis and x,y,alpha,pc1,pc2 on the x axis in different columns (with z post-registration and the pcs post-relocation)
+      - in the vids, pls reduce the excess black space...  also, might be useful to add y labels at some point so we can know which z values we're looking at?
+         - does that mean we switch to 2d marker?
+   - [ ] Plot PCs. can we see the unrelocated pca basis next to the relocated pca basis?  curious how these are different
+   - [ ] Scatter pair plots: zrel and PCS, zrel and PTP, est displacement for spike vs PCS+PTP
+   - [ ] Generalized correlation scores for above
+   - [ ] How many units does isosplit discover?

+ - [ ] Get denoised (single channel) id1 np1 waveforms

+ - [ ] Show kilosort labels

 ### Bug tracker